 Ask the unasked questions: Children of all ages may be uncomfortable asking questions about death.
 Adults can ease this process by giving them age-appropriate information in a clear and straight-forward manner.
-Just as you may have prepared them at the time of diagnosis, you have the ability to prepare them now as well.
+Just as you may have prepared them at the time of diagnosis, you have the ability to prepare them now.

 Be realistic: It's often easier to be simple and concise with the information you share with all ages during this time.
 Try to be realistic about the person's prognosis.
 It is okay to say, "I don't know" if you don't know the answer to a question.
+Following up with "what do you think?" may shed light on specific worries, concerns or misconceptions.
 Don't be afraid of sharing your own emotions; you are modeling for your child how people react when someone they love is going to die.
 For example: "I have some very sad news.
 Grandma has gotten very, very, sick and the medicine is not working anymore.
 The doctors told us that she may die."

 Another scenario could be: "Everyone still hopes that Grandma will get better, but her body is very, very sick.
 Remember when she had an operation to take out the cancer?
 The doctors told us that the cancer came back again, and that is what is making her so sick.
 They don't think that another operation would keep the cancer away and she isn't going to get better.
-Do you know what that means?"
+Can you tell me what you think that might mean?"